 You will need to wear sturdy shoes and appropriate outdoor clothing: i.e. waterproofs and warm clothes that you don’t mind getting a bit muddy!

 We have a few pairs of wellies and waterproof jackets available email email@example.com if you would like to borrow some.

-Tools and gloves are provided.
+Tools, gloves and safety equipment are provided.

 All volunteers are shown what to do and are given safety training at the start of each session.